csb6/Backtrack/README.md

 The only file you need is `backtrack.hpp`.
 Simply `#include` it into any source/header file that requires the functionality of the library.

-The library is written in C++14.
+This library is written in C++14.

 ## Usage

 ### Creating a database

 The main class is called `Database`.
-You can create as many databases as you like, but typically having only one is useful so that knowledge is centralized.
+You can create as many databases as you like, but typically having only one is useful so that all knowledge is centralized.
 Here is a possible instantiation of a database:

 ```